 As a result, despite this formal training that is given in the schools, not many people reach proper fluency in English, since there is not enough verbal practice to really develop proficiency.
 The quality of the teaching is also lacking in many of the schools, with even the teachers themselves often not being very fluent.

 Is Mexican Spanish The Same as European Spanish?

-Spanish is the offical language in Mexico and most of the rest of Latin America, but the Spanish spoken there does differ from that spoken in Spain.
-There is a broad similarity in many words but some differences in grammar, words and proununciation between the two dialects.
+Spanish is the official language in Mexico and most of the rest of Latin America, but the Spanish spoken there does differ from that spoken in Spain.
+There is a broad similarity in many words but some differences in grammar, words and pronunciation between the two dialects.

 These differences are not likely to be deal breakers in terms of communication for tourists.
 Some words may be slightly different but speaking European Spanish will still allow the “gist” of your sentence to get through, even if there are some differences in grammar and pronunciation.
 Having some European Spanish will certainly help you out going there.